-Reconsider travel to Bosnia-Herzegovina due to COVID-19.
-Exercise increased caution due to terrorism and land mines.
+Exercise increased caution in Bosnia and Herzegovina due to terrorism and land mines.
+Exercise normal precautions due to COVID-19.

 Read the Department of State’s COVID-19 page before you plan any international travel.

-Terrorist groups continue plotting possible attacks in Bosnia-Herzegovina.
+Country Summary: Terrorist groups continue plotting possible attacks in Bosnia and Herzegovina.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.

-Minefields and land mines are present throughout Bosnia-Herzegovina.
+Minefields and land mines are present throughout Bosnia and Herzegovina.
 While suspected hazardous areas are normally clearly marked, several people are killed or injured each year.

 Read the country information page.